DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-json-data.md

     Specify request parameters (username and password, path parameters, query parameters, or HTTP headers).

-    - A path parameter appends a path element to a JSON endpoint's Uri.
+    - A path parameter appends a path element to a JSON endpoint's URI.
     - A query parameter specifies a HTTP request parameter that is passed to a JSON endpoint.
     - A header parameter adds a custom HTTP header to JSON endpoint requests.